-Most students at Cureton identify themselves as Hispanic/Latino.
-In fact, there are about six times as many Hispanic/Latino students as Asian/ Pacific Islander students, the secondlargest ethnic group at Cureton.
+Most students at Painter identify themselves as Hispanic/Latino or Asian/Pacific Islander.
 The state of California allows citizens to choose more than one ethnic identity, or to select "two or more races" or "decline to state."
 As a consequence, the sum of all responses rarely equals 100 percent.